toaderflorin/blog/content/blog/2023-05-30-entropy/index.md

 The second law of thermodynamics states that the total entropy of an isolated system always increases over time, where entropy is a measure of disorder or randomness in a system.
 The second law of thermodynamics isn't really a law, like the 2nd law of thermodynamics.
 It's probabilistic in nature.

-Yes, it happens to code.
+Yes, it happens to code, as we'll see.*

 ### The Red Queen